 As much of the world’s true wilderness areas are disappearing, the demand for wilderness-based tourism has increased.
 This trend has increased the economic value of BC’s intact landscapes and encouraged operators to grow and develop new products.

 Through leadership, advocacy, and stewardship the WTA works to protect BC’s wilderness landscapes, marine areas and intact functioning ecosystems.
 These assets support the high-quality opportunities and experiences, which can support a burgeoning nature-based tourism sector for BC – an integral part of an ecosystem-based economy.

 In 2017, the tourism industry generated more than $18 billion in revenue for local restaurants and retail stores, accommodations and transportation, attractions and events.

-As the third largest employer in the province, tourism provides extensive direct and indirect benefits to British Columbians.
-Many of the services and activities that families and residents enjoy in their local communities are a direct result of a vibrant tourism industry.
+As the third-largest employer in the province, tourism provides extensive direct and indirect benefits to British Columbians.
+Many of the services and activities that families and residents enjoy in their local communities are a direct result of the vibrant tourism industry.

 For more information see Destination BC’s Strategic Framework for Tourism in British Columbia 2019-2021